pitfail/pitfail-reports/report3/func_reqs.rst

                    the *System*.
-        6. →  *System* checks that there are enough *Securities* to complete the transaction. *System* signals the *Database* to complete the transcation for a *Player*, *Security*, and the quantity.
+        6. →  *System* checks that there are enough *Securities* to complete the transaction. *System* signals the *Database* to complete the transaction for a *Player*, *Security*, and the quantity.
-        8. ←  *Database* returns an indicator of transation completion to the *System*.
+        8. ←  *Database* returns an indicator of transaction completion to the *System*.
         9. ←  *System* signals the transaction successfully completed to the *Player*.